failk8s-packages/test-app-package/README.md

 2. Add [overlays](./src/bundle/config/overlays/) and [values](./src/bundle/config/values.yaml)
 3. Test your bundle: `ytt --data-values-file src/example-values/minikube.yaml  -f target/bundle/config` providing a sample values file from [example-values](./src/examples-values/)
 4. Build your bundle `./hack/build.sh`
-5. Publish your bundle: `./hack/push.sh`
+5. Add it to the [failk8s-repo](https://github.com/failk8s-packages/failk8s-repo) and publish the new repo and test the package from there, or [test with local files](./target/test)

-6. Add it to the [failk8s-repo](https://github.com/failk8s-packages/failk8s-repo) and publish the new repo and test the package from there, or [test with local files](./target/test)
+**NOTE**: `develop` versions will not be image locked and will have a version of 0.0.0+develop to comply with semver.